mikeizbicki/ucr-cs100/assignments/lab/lab1-git/README.md

 ---
 Click the button on the right hand side labeled `settings`.

-Click the button on the left hand side labeled `collaborators` (circled in yellow).
+Click the button on the left hand side labeled `collaborators`.

 ---
 <p align="center">